 JWC is a monthly international research journal aimed at and read by the most influential physicians, nurses, scientists, researchers, academics and key opinion leaders.
-JWC is unique in that it is the official publication for the World Union of Wound Healing Societies (WUWHS), and the European Wound Management Association (EWMA) position documents.
-It has an Clarivate Journal Impact Factor (Official measure of citations) of 1.945, is catalogued in the U.S. National Library of Medicine Medline database and is available through a wide range of libraries, institutions and governments with a global scope.
+JWC is the official publication for the World Union of Wound Healing Societies (WUWHS), and the European Wound Management Association (EWMA) position documents.
+It has a Clarivate Journal Impact Factor (Official measure of citations) of 2.066 (2021), is catalogued in the U.S. National Library of Medicine Medline database and is available through a wide range of libraries, institutions and governments with a global scope.

-WCEI is an educational center of excellence supporting thousands of health professionals in all care settings.
+WCEI is an educational centre of excellence supporting thousands of health professionals in all care settings.
 Educational programmes include comprehensive courses in skin and wound management, diabetic wound management and ostomy management.
-Continuing education programs offered through webinars, seminars and the Wild on Wounds national conference support the standards of care necessary for improved patient outcomes.
+Continuing education programs offered through webinars, seminars and the Wild on Wounds national conference supports the standard of care necessary for improved patient outcomes.

-The Association for the Advancement of Wound Care (AAWC) is the largest, non-profit, interdisciplinary wound care organization in the US, focused on education, public policy and the application of evidence-based wound care practice.
-Conceived in 1995, the mission of the AAWC is to advance the care of people with and at risk for wounds.
+The Association for the Advancement of Wound Care (AAWC) is the largest, non-profit, interdisciplinary wound care organisation in the US, focused on education, public policy and the application of evidence-based wound care practice.
+Conceived in 1995, the mission of the AAWC is to advance the care of people with and at risk of wounds.

-Wound Central brings together the publishing expertise of JWC and over 50,000 health professionals trained by or associated with the WCEI, AAWC and AVLS to give them a new double-blind peer reviewed journal.
+Wound Central brings together the publishing expertise of JWC and over 50,000 health professionals trained by or associated with the WCEI, AAWC AVLS, APWH, and ACCWS, providing a new double-blind peer reviewed journal.
 Wound Central is targeted at physicians, nurses, scientists, researchers, and academics by bringing together research, reviews and expert opinion pieces all in one place.

 Wound Central gives the opportunity for health professionals to write for and be a part of a new journal for North America.

-Wound Central will be published four times a year and gives advertisers the opportunity to target both the US and international audiences.
+Wound Central is published four times a year and gives advertisers the opportunity to target both the US and international audiences.